 Welcome to Apidictor

-If you're a partner of the HuNI project and wish to have an account on Apidictor, please write to the site administrator.
-Please read the Wiki Guidelines before editing the wiki.
+In it you will find extensive information relating to the HuNI project.
+Read only access is open to everyone.
+Edit access is available to people who need it - if you're a partner of the HuNI project and wish to have an account on Apidictor, please email the site administrator, and please read the Wiki Guidelines before editing the wiki.

 Whether you're a project member or not, you can stay up to date with news about HuNI.

-For a complete list of local wiki pages, see TitleIndex
+For a complete list of Apidictor pages, see TitleIndex

 HuNI is a NeCTAR funded project - one of the first large scale eResearch infrastructure projects for the humanities in Australia.